casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ## What is a Smart Contract?

 A smart contract is a self-contained program installed on a blockchain.
-In the context of a Casper Network, a smart contract consists of contract code installed on [global state](../../../glossary/g#global-state) through the use of a [deploy](../../../design/execution-semantics/#execution-semantics-deploys).
+In the context of a Casper Network, a smart contract consists of contract code installed on chain through the use of a [deploy](../../../design/execution-semantics/#execution-semantics-deploys).

 Before writing smart contracts on a Casper Network, developers should be familiar with the difference between contract code and session code.
 Session code executes entirely within the context of the initiating account, while contract code executes within the context of its own state.
 Any action undertaken by a contract must initiate through an outside call, usually via session code.

 ## Why Do You Want to Use a Smart Contract?

-Smart contracts exist as means to install programs to global state, thereby allowing disparate users to call the included entry points.
+Smart contracts exist as stored on-chain logic, thereby allowing disparate users to call the included entry points.
 These contracts can, in turn, call one another to perform interconnected operations and create more complex programs.
 The decentralized nature of blockchain technology means that these smart contracts do not suffer from any single point of failure.
 Even if a Casper node leaves the network, other nodes will continue to allow the contract to operate as intended.

 Further, the Casper platform allows for [upgradeable contracts](/dapp-dev-guide/upgrading-contracts/) and implementation through a variety of developer-friendly programming languages.